Dahi vada step-by-step recipe with photos.

 - Mix the chopped coconut, green chilli, curry leaves, ginger paste and salt into the batter

 - Heat oil in fry pan or kadhai.
-Take small portions of batter (approximately 2 tbsp) and gently drop it into the oil
+Take small portions of batter (approximately 2 tablespoon) and gently drop it into the oil

 - Fry the vadas on medium flame until they are golden brown